Common area at Covey Lofts with television, large table and orange chairs

 Like many urban communities, Anchorage is grappling with homelessness and a housing shortage.
 The causes of homelessness are complex, and solutions require a great deal of community cooperation, funding and creativity.
 The good news is that our community has a plan to end and prevent homelessness, and we're making progress.

-BACKGROUND DETAILED TIMELINE SHELTER TYPES CLEAN SLATE STRATEGY
+BACKGROUND DETAILED TIMELINE SHELTER TYPES MAYOR'S STRATEGY

 Municipal Spending on Housing & Homelessness

-MOA HOUSING APPROPRIATIONS AS OF DEC 19, 2023 HIGHLIGHTS OF MOA HOUSING APPROPRIATIONS
+MOA HOUSING APPROPRIATIONS AS OF OCT 25, 2024 HIGHLIGHTS OF MOA HOUSING APPROPRIATIONS

 Join the Conversation